We are talking about a childhood viral disease that can be prevented with vaccination and is highly contagious.

 The vaccine is recommended for people who are likely to come into contact with people in “risk” groups.
-This is to reduce the risk of people passing the infection to people at risk.
+This reduces the risk of people passing the infection to people at risk.

 For example, if chemotherapy is being received, it is recommended that non-immune children receive the chickenpox vaccine.

-The vaccine is indicated for active immunization in the prevention of chickenpox in individuals 12 months of age or older.
+The vaccine is indicated for active immunization in preventing chickenpox in individuals 12 months of age or older.